 4. Does the surgeon use the latest in laser technology?

 Updegraff Vision is home to the most advanced laser technologies available.
-Because Dr. Updegraff coordinates directly with laser manufacturers, he is able to offer the latest in laser technology.
+Because our LASIK Surgeons coordinate directly with laser manufacturers, he is able to offer the latest in laser technology.
 Additionally, he personally calculates the factors that will provide the best possible outcome for you, choosing from multiple laser treatment options.

 5. Will the surgeon perform all-laser LASIK?